learning-zone/javascript-basics/README.md

 * **Code injection** - eval() potentially runs a string of code under elevated privileges.
 For example, a program running as administrator/root would never want to eval() user input, because that input could potentially be "rm -rf /etc/important-file" or worse.

 #### Q. What is the difference between encryption and hashing?
+**Encryption**
+Encryption is the process of encoding simple text and other information that can be accessed by the sole authorized entity if it has a decryption key.
+It will protect your sensitive data from being accessed by cybercriminals.
+It is the most effective way of achieving data security in modern communication systems.
+There are a number of encryption systems, where an asymmetric encryption is also known as public-key encryption, symmetric encryption and hybrid encryption are the most common.

+* **Symmetric encryption** – Uses the same secret key to encrypt and decrypt the message.
+The secret key can be a word, a number or a string of random letters.
+Both the sender and the receiver should have the key.
+It is the oldest technique of encryption.
+* **Asymmetric encryption** – It deploys two keys, a public key known by everyone and a private key known only by the receiver.
+The public key is used to encrypt the message and a private key is used to decrypt it.
+Asymmetric encryption is little slower than symmetric encryption and consumes more processing power when encrypting data.
+* **Hybrid encryption** – It is a process of encryption that blends both symmetric and asymmetric encryption.
+It takes advantage of the strengths of the two encryptions and minimizes their weakness.

+**Purpose of encryption**
+* Confidentiality – Encrypted message cannot be read or changed by another person.
+* Encrypt – It transforms data in such a way that only specific individuals can transform the message.
+* Granular access control – Users are limited to what they can see and do.
+* It makes auditing for accountability easy.
+In the case of message leaked, it is easy to trace who did that and when thus security breaches can be sorted out efficiently.
+* Authentication – the origin of the message received can be traced thus facilitating authentication.

+**Hashing**
+In hashing, data is converted to the hash using some hashing function, which can be any number generated from string or text.
+Various hashing algorithms are MD5, SHA256.
+Data once hashed is non-reversible.

+Hash function can be any function that is used to map data of arbitrary size to data of fixed size.
+The data structure hash table is used for storing of data.

+For example: When images are sent to different server and text is sent to a different server for efficiency purposes.
+So for verifying images that the images are not tampered in between data transfer over the internet, hashing algorithm like `MD5()`, `SHA()` algorithm can be used.

+**Purpose of hashing**
+* Hashing can be used to compare a large amount of data.
+Hash values can be created for different data, meaning that it is easier comparing hashes than the data itself.
+* It is easy to find a record when the data is hashed.
+* Hashing algorithms are used in cryptographic applications like a digital signature.
+* Hashing is used to generate random strings to avoid duplication of data stored in databases.
+* Geometric hashing – widely used in computer graphics to find closet pairs and proximity problems in planes.
+It is also called grid method and it has also been adopted in telecommunications.

 #### Q. What is Proxies and Reflection in JavaScript?